Nbruchi/console-transport-system/README.md

 - `cities.txt`: Stores city records with indices and names
 - `roads.txt`: Contains road connections and their associated budgets

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Authors

-- Your Name - _Initial work_
+- Bruce NKUNDABAGENZI - _Initial work_

 ## 🙏 Acknowledgments